 I said before that I would like to believe that Ghost of Dragstrip Hollow is misunderstood, subversive masterpiece, but this is, of course, a lot of nonsense.
 It's wishful thinking on my part; a pathetic attempt to rationalize my genuine love for a really bad movie.
 Whatever quirks exist in the film is largely due to lazy film making, rather than clever screen writing.
 Ghost of Dragstrip Hollow is very much a product of it's time, often loaded with bogus 1950's lingo.
 My favorite being, "He's got static in his attic, completely zonk!"

-It often seems like the sole reason for this movie's existence is so that A.I.P.
+It often seems like the sole reason for this movie's existence was so A.I.P.
 (American International Pictures) could promote their new record label.
 It would explain why there is a rock n' roll number practically every ten minutes.

 I would just like to add that I proudly own this movie on DVD!
 It was packaged as double feature, along with the equally ridiculous The Ghost in the Invisible Bikini.
 What is about this movie that I find so appealing?